Days 1 - 2

 We enjoy some morning birding at Sepilok and the chance to pick up new species before arcing inland to visit Gomantong Caves.

 Gomantong are the largest birds’ nest caves in Sabah, famous for their huge numbers of swiftlets and their edible nests.
-Four species of look-alike swiftlet breed in the caves: Edible-nest, Black-nest, Mossy-nest and Glossy Swiftlets, which are most relaibly distinguished from one another by the differing structure of their nests!
+Four species of look-alike swiftlet breed in the caves: Edible-nest, Black-nest, Mossy-nest and Plume-toed Swiftlets, which are most reliably distinguished from one another by the differing structure of their nests!
 The caves are also home to a large colony of Wrinkle-lipped Bats.

 From Gomantong, we continue to our next lodge, on the banks of the serene Kinabatangan River, where we stay for two nights.
 The Kinabatangan is the longest river in Sabah and said to boast the greatest concentration of wildlife in the whole of Borneo.
 The main channel is lined with forest on fertile alluvial terraces; behind these are extensive, low-lying forested swamps, which are usually waterlogged and flooded.
 Within these swamps, scattered hills and lakes dot the otherworldly landscape.

 We spend the whole of the next day in this superb area, exploring the river and creeks by boat.
 We shall be making a special effort to find the elusive Bornean Ground Cuckoo, one of the island's most mysterious and seldom-seen endemic birds.
 Cruising along the river and its tributaries, we may observe canopy dwelling species such as the incomparable Rhinoceros Hornbill - indeed, all eight of Borneo's hornbill species are possible here.
-From the boat we also have good chances to spot the rare Storm’s Stork along with a variety of forest raptors, up to four species of pitta and a host of frugivores.
+From the boat we also have good chances to spot the rare Storm’s Stork along with a variety of forest raptors, Hooded Pitta, the remarkable Black-and-red Broadbill (which builds its nests like hanging baskets above the water), and a host of frugivores.

 Riverside mammals to watch for include the bizarre Proboscis Monkey - yet another species unique to Borneo - feeding in the mangrove forests.
 These placid vegetarians live in groups of up to twenty or more and always sleep next to water amongst the mangroves.
-The elusive Bornean Pygmy Elephant and Bornean Orang-utan are present too, and we should see the splendid Maroon Langur as well as Crab-eating Macaque.
+The elusive Bornean Pygmy Elephant and Orang-utan are present too, and we should see the aptly-named Mugger Crocodile lurking on the banks.

 The lower reaches of the Kinabatangan are outstanding for birds, with Oriental Darter and a host of herons, egrets, kingfishers and vividly coloured bee-eaters to enjoy.
-Overhead, we will scan the skies for soaring Grey-headed and Lesser Fish Eagles, and in the evenings keep an eye open for Buffy Fish Owl.
+Overhead, we will scan the skies for soaring Grey-headed and Lesser Fish Eagles, and in the evenings keep an eye open for Buffy Fish Owl and Large Frogmouth.
 Two nights at a lodge in an idyllic setting on the banks of the Kinabatangan River

 KINABATANGAN RIVER & TRANSFER TO DANUM VALLEY

-After a final morning’s cruise along the Kinabatangan River, we head south towards Lahad Datu after lunch.
+After a final morning’s cruise along the Kinabatangan River, following lunch we head south towards Lahad Datu.
 From here we swing west, travelling inland to reach the heart of the fabulous Danum Valley Conservation Area.

 Our base for four nights here is the splendid Borneo Rainforest Lodge, established to show that tourism can help to protect this magnificent area, with its excellent forest trails and wealth of birds and wildlife, including many Bornean endemics.
 Night Borneo Rainforest Lodge